top of page

 • Create emotionally balanced dogs

-not simply chase certificates.
+Not simply chase certificates.
 I am, however, more than happy to support handlers through mocks and other preparation for assessments if this is the path they choose.

 Mantrailing in Cheshire – Ethical, Professional & Personal Training